-- Anonymous bookmarks, indicated by check signs in the left gutter.
+Anonymous bookmarks, indicated by check signs .
 The number of anonymous bookmarks is unlimited.

-- Bookmarks with mnemonics indicated by or icons in the left gutter.
+Bookmarks with mnemonics indicated by or .
 There can be only 10 numbered and 26 lettered bookmarks within a project.

-All bookmarks are indicated with the black streaks in the marker bar:
+All bookmarks in the Editor window are also indicated with the black streaks in the marker bar:

 Once created, the bookmarks enable you to easily jump to the desired location within a file, or across the entire project.